TobiasJacob/efficient-mnist-learner/README.md

 30000 | 89.48%
 60000 | 91.14%

+The auto-encoder results in a boost of 2-3% over a model which has not been pre-trained on the whole dataset.

 ## Setup GPU (tested on Ubuntu)

 Open the project in the VS-Code dev container.
 Select the `base` conda environment that ships with the container.
 This is tested on CUDA Version 11.4, Ubuntu 20.04 LTS.